-UNHCR leads the protection response for Rohingya refugees in Aceh and North Sumatera.
+UNHCR leads the protection response for Rohingya refugees.
 Protection activities include advocacy with local authorities and communities to permit the disembarkation of all boats in distress at sea and ensuring UNHCR presence at the beach and points of disembarkation to advocate on behalf of individuals arriving by boat.
-Since 1 January 2023, 2,413 new arrivals have been registered and have had their biometrics captured.
-2,338 new arrivals have been issued UNHCR documentation.
-Verification or refugee status determination to assess international protection needs has been carried out for 208 individuals.
-UNHCR has also undertaken 150 best interest procedures (of 176 children identified in need) as well as other child protection work for the large number of child spouses, unaccompanied children, and otherwise at-risk children.
-UNHCR is working with local authorities, security agencies, private security, and host communities to maintain the safety and security of refugee hosting sites, though security remains highly compromised in remote locations.
-Refugees and others engaged in the sites have been informed of and engaged in key protection activities, including gender-based violence prevention and response; protection reporting and referral systems; prevention and response activities on fraud, sexual exploitation and abuse, and other forms of mistreatment; etc. UNHCR is currently working with 20 host community volunteers who are contributing to the response in the sites.
+Since 1 January 2023, 3,239 new arrivals have been registered and have had their biometrics captured.
+2,346 new arrivals have been issued UNHCR documentation.
+Verification or refugee status determination to assess international protection needs has been carried out for 235 individuals.
+UNHCR has finalized 152 best interest procedures (of 400 children identified in need) as well as other child protection work for the large number of child spouses, unaccompanied children, and otherwise at-risk UNHCR is working with local authorities, security agencies, private security, and host communities to maintain the safety and security of refugee hosting sites, though security remains highly compromised in remote locations.
+Refugees and others engaged in the sites have been informed of and engaged in key protection activities, including gender-based violence prevention and response; protection reporting and referral systems; prevention and response activities on fraud, sexual exploitation and abuse, and other forms of mistreatment; etc. UNHCR is currently working with 11 host community volunteers who are contributing to the response in the sites.
 This work builds and maintains social cohesion and peaceful coexistence between refugees and host communities.